WishingWell13/cse15l-lab-reports/LabReport3.md

 to expand south, particularly in North and South Carolina, Georgia, and Alabama.
 By 1920, over half of the spinning and weaving capacity was in the South, leading industrialization there.
 By 1980, little of this basic part of the textile industry remained in New England.
 ```

+Here, we see some files that mention the word cheap.
+For my case, it would probably be better looking through the travel guides instead of non-fiction.

 ## The -l Option
+### Example 1
 I have only included the first few outputs; this command prints out much more!
 If we only care about the file names, sifting through all this information is very cumbersome.
 We can add the -l command to help us with this! -l makes it so grep only returns the file names, without any of the matching text.

 ```grep -r -l Lucayans```